adamwlev/adamwlev.github.io/about.md

 permalink: /about/
 ---

 Hello!
 I am a data hacker who loves statistics!
 I studied Mathematics and Economics at USC and recently completed the Metis Data Science Bootcamp in NYC.
+I also just moved to San Fransisco.
 Feel free to get in touch.

 ### Contact me